 In addition, players had the option of either giving or receiving clues for the Winner's Circle.
 Most of them opted to receive, mainly because that was the predominant convention at the time (in Password, for example, the celebrity always gave clues in whatever bonus round they played), and the round was difficult enough without putting someone who's much more comfortable in the giver's chair in the receiving position.

-Sometimes present in the Art Fleming era of Jeopardy!, which paid full winnings to all contestants, winning or losing.
+Sometimes present in the original Art Fleming era of Jeopardy, which paid full winnings to all contestants, winning or losing.
 Some contestants would intentionally stop ringing in if they felt that they had earned enough money, or if another contestant picked up a significant lead.
-The Trebek era gave this an Obvious Rule Patch by offering the full winnings only to the winner, to create more of an incentive to compete.
+The Alex Trebek-hosted revival (1984-present) gave this an Obvious Rule Patch by offering the full winnings only to the winner, to create more of an incentive to compete.
 The losing contestants initially got parting gifts, but starting in the early 2000s, second and third place respectively won a flat $2,000 and $1,000.

 One complacency present in all versions of Jeopardy! is the fact that contestants almost always pick clues top-to-bottom, even in situations where it would be advisable to do otherwise.
-(For instance, if it's late in the round and a Daily Double hasn't yet been uncovered, it may be better to go fishing for it.)
+For instance, if it's late in the round and you're behind, it might be wise to go to the higher-valued clues first, especially if a Daily Double (which are rarely in the top two boxes) hasn't yet been uncovered.

 During the trivia sections on Double Dare, a team could "Dare" and pass the question onto their opponents if stumped, though that team could "Double Dare" and pass it back, earning the other team twice the cash if they answered it correctly.
 However, they could go for the "Physical Challenge", where they would play a game to earn the cash.
 Only one family managed to exploit the Double Dare strategy.